January Is National Radon Awarness Month

 How do you test your home for radon?

 There are different ways to test including short-term tests and long-term tests.
 It is usually recommended to start with a short-term test.
 Short-term tests are useful to see if further testing is warranted.
 Short-term test kits are available at home centers, hardware stores, and online retailers.
 Long-term tests are for monitoring average radon levels over an extended period of time.
 It is usually recommended to conduct the test in the lowest livable area of your house that is regularly used 8 to 10 hours per week.
+Residents of North Carolina can receive a free Radon Test Kit.

 What should you do if radon is detected in your home?